Craig Dremann, The Reveg Edge, P.O. Box 361, Redwood City,

 Palo Alto Weekly newspaper article

-The Poppy Project blooming in spring with over 2,000 blooms
+The Poppy Project at Arastradero blooming in spring with over 2,000 blooms

-Postcard shows what the whole hillside could eventually look like.
+Postcard shows what the whole hillside could potentially look like.

-Craig Dremann worked on the Poppy Project from 2012 to 2016 to replant wildflowers on the hillside of the city-owned Arastradero Preserve, located next to the parking lot, and it is the first time that flowers had bloomed in 150 years at that spot.
+Craig Dremann worked on the original Poppy Project at Astradero Preserve from 2012 to 2016 to replant wildflowers on the hillside of the Palo Alto city-owned open space preserve.
+The project was located next to the parking lot, and it is the first time that flowers had bloomed in 150 years at that spot.